Pier04Centr/Pier04Centr/README.md

 # 👋 Hi, I'm Pierpaolo (@Pier04Centr)

 👀 I'm interested in the world of **programming** and **fitness**
-🌱 Currently I'm always learning new programming techniques and strategies, especially in **Python**
+🌱 Currently I'm always learning new programming techniques and strategies, especially in **Cyber Security**
 📫 How to reach me:
 - 📧 Email: [centronepierpaolo@gmail.com](mailto:centronepierpaolo@gmail.com)
 - 📱 WhatsApp/Telegram: **+39 3701417460**